 Assist countries and regions to control and enforce fertilizer quality through appropriate regulatory mechanisms and reducing economic losses to end users.

-Improve fertilizer safety and reduce the risks to human and animal health.
+Improve fertilizer safety and minimize the risks to human and animal health.

-Encourage the promotion and dissemination of knowledge, including comparable statistics, on all matters related to fertilizer use and management through appropriate mechanisms, institutions and outreach programmes.
+Encourage the promotion and dissemination of knowledge, including comparable statistics and soil monitoring data, on all matters related to fertilizer use and management through appropriate mechanisms, institutions and outreach programmes.

-Encourage Integrated Soil Fertility Management (ISFM) using nutrients from a range of sources.
+Encourage Integrated Soil Fertility Management (ISFM) using nutrients from a wide range of sources.

 This Code is a living document and should be reviewed and updated by FAO every five to ten years, or, when and where deemed appropriate by Member Countries and through the appropriate FAO governing bodies.